 Chevron, Staatsolie sign production sharing contract for Surinam's Block 7

-PARAMARIBO, April 27 (Reuters) - Suriname's state firm Staatsolie on Wednesday said it signed a production sharing contract with a unit of Chevron Corp CVX.N for exploring and producing oil at a shallow-water block, a move to expand their cooperation in the South American country.
+PARAMARIBO, April 27 (Reuters) - Suriname's state firm Staatsolie and a unit of Chevron Corp CVX.Nhave signed a production sharing contract for exploring and producing oil at an offshore block, the companies said on Wednesday, expanding their cooperation in the South American country.

+Surinam is a small onshore crude producer, but the South American country has yet to confirm up to 4 billion barrels of estimated oil and gas resources after discoveries by European, Asian and U.S. companies, before starting offshore output.

+Following an auction by Staatsolie in 2021, where Chevron, TotalEnergies TTEF.PA and Qatar Petroleum QATPE.UL won exploration rights in several blocks, the state firm is expanding partnerships to ramp up exploration in the promising shallow water basin, located near oil producers Brazil and Guyana.
-The U.S. oil company's unit Chevron Exploration Suriname LTD in December transferred one-third of its 60%-equity interest in another offshore block in Suriname to a unit of Royal Dutch Shell RDSa.L, creating a three-party group with Staatsolie.

-Earlier that year, Staatsolie and Chevron had signed a 30-year production sharing contract for that area, the Block 5, following an auction by the state-run company were Chevron, France's TotalEnergies and Qatar Petroleum QATPE.UL won rights for shallow-water exploration in several blocks.
+Chevron's Suriname unit in December transferred a third of its 60%-equity interest in another block off the country's coast to a unit of Royal Dutch Shell RDSa.L, creating a three-party group with Staatsolie.
+Earlier last year, Staatsolie and Chevron had signed a 30-year production sharing contract for that area, the Block 5.

-The new contract with Chevron for Block 7, in the west of the country's shallow offshore area, was signed on Tuesday, leaving Chevron with an 80%-stake in the project for exploration, development and production, and Staatsolie with the remaining 20, the Surinam company said in a release.
+The new contract with Chevron for Block 7, in the west of the country's shallow offshore area, was signed on Tuesday, leaving Chevron with an 80%-stake in the project for exploration, development and production, and Staatsolie with the remaining 20%, the companiessaidin releases.

+"We look forward to working together with our partner and supporting the development of Suriname's energy sector through this exploration program," Chevron said.

-Costs in an 8-year exploration phase will be carried by Chevron.
+Costs in an eight-year exploration phase will be carried by Chevron, the area's operator.
 The contract also states that the U.S. firm must give preference to materials, services and products offered by Surinamese companies, Staatsolie said.

+Chevron also holds 33.3% of Block 42 off the country's coast with partners KE Suriname BV and a unit of U.S. Hess Corp HES.N.

-(Reporting by Ank Kuipers in Paramaribo, writing by Marianna Parraga Editing by Nick Zieminski)
+(Reporting by Ank Kuipers in Paramaribo and Marianna Parraga in Houston Editing by Nick Zieminski and Marguerita Choy)

 ((marianna.parraga@thomsonreuters.com; +1 713 371 7559; Reuters Messaging: @mariannaparraga))